 - What are the Elements of Research Design?

 - Fixed vs. Flexible Research Design

 - Research Design PPT

 - Benefits of Research

-What is a Research Design?
+What is Research Design?

 By the term ‘research‘, we can understand that it’s a collection of data that includes critical information by taking research methodologies into consideration.
 In other words, it is a compilation of information or data explored by setting a hypothesis and consequently coming up with substantive findings in an organised way.
-Research can be done on an academic as well as on a scientific basis as well.
+Research can be done on an academic as well as a scientific basis as well.
 Let’s first understand what a research design actually means.

 A Research Design is simply a structural framework of various research methods as well as techniques that are utilised by a researcher.

 The research design helps a researcher to pursue their journey into the unknown but with a systematic approach by their side.
 The way an engineer or architect frames a design for a structure, likewise the researcher picks the design from various approaches in order to check which type of research to be carried out.